DiveDevHQ/dive/README.md

   <a href="https://docs.diveapi.co/" target="blank">Dive API Docs</a>
 </p>

-## Dive is an open-source universal API for business integrations
+## Dive is an open-source unified data platform to build LLM customer support applications

 We believe **open-source** is the best way to solve every growth integrations pain, covering the **long tail of data sources**.

 - Handling authentication for your integrations
-- Unified one API schema to exchange data with your or your customers' business apps
+- Unified data platform that syncs and indexes your or your customers' SaaS applications

-### Schema docs
+### Data sources

-[CRM](https://docs.diveapi.co/#crm), Marketing Automation, Accounting, HRIS, Ticketing, Recruiting ATS
+CRM, Ticketing, Documentations, Databases

 ## Table of Contents